manweile/MusicProcessing/README.md

 - Rename files per my format
   - artist-title
 - Convert all non-mp3 audio files to mp3
-- Update information tags
+- Update metadata tags
   - ensure all tags are ID3v2.3
+    - up convert any ID3 < v2.3 to 2.3
-    - convert ID3v2.4 to 2.3
+    - down convert any ID3v2.4 to 2.3
-    - convert APE to ID3v2
+    - convert APE to ID3v2.3
   - ensure all songs have correct:
     - title
     - artist